 Kampala’s Climate Compared to Uganda’s national parks

 In general, the south of Uganda shares the same tropical climate as Kampala.
 The city has a slightly milder climate due to its location near Lake Victoria.
 The parks in the south tend to be a bit warmer during the day and cooler at night.

-What to wear:
+What to wear in Uganda

 White clothes won’t stay white for long with Uganda’s red dust roads, so go for darker colors.
-Travellers can also pick up bargains at second-hand clothes markets in Kampala, Jinja and Fort Portal, which sell trousers, boots and fleeces.
+Travelers can also pick up bargains at second-hand clothes markets in Kampala, Jinja, and Fort Portal, which sell trousers, boots, and fleece.